cubeacon/ios-cubeacon-sample/README.md

  - [Provide us Comments][Issue]

 ## Cubeacon SDK Installation ##
-1. Register to KiiCloud first using this [guide][KiiCloud].
-2. Download the framework and drag in into the 'Frameworks' section in your XCode project.
+1. Download the framework and drag in into the 'Frameworks' section in your XCode project.
-3. Ensure the following frameworks and a library exist in your project :
+2. Ensure the following frameworks and a library exist in your project :
    - libsqlite3.dylib
-4. Extract `CubeaconSDK-iOS-xxx.zip`, drag in `Cubeacon.plist` to Xcode project.
+3. Extract `CubeaconSDK-iOS-xxx.zip`, drag in `Cubeacon.plist` to Xcode project.
-5. Then drag in `CuBeacon.framework` into the `Frameworks` section in your XCode project.
+4. Then drag in `CuBeacon.framework` into the `Frameworks` section in your XCode project.
-6. Add the following code to initialize Cubeacon SDK in your AppDelegate's `application:didFinishLaunchingWithOptions` method :
+5. Add the following code to initialize Cubeacon SDK in your AppDelegate's `application:didFinishLaunchingWithOptions` method :

     ```ios
     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions